 How Nutritional Therapy Becomes Part of Rehab

-Pre-packaged, prepared food that many people reach for when doing drugs are often bad for you.
+Pre-packaged, prepared food that many people reach for when doing drugs is often bad for you.
 In some situations, unhealthy foods create problems outside of drug use.
-For example, lack of nutrition can lead to devastating health problems.
+For example, a lack of nutrition can lead to devastating health problems.

 Fitting Nutritional Assistance into an Addiction Treatment Protocol